These paleo brownies are fudgy but cake-like. They’re topped with an easy-to-make salted chocolate ganache.

 - Add the dry ingredients to the wet ingredients and mix.
 The batter will be very thick.
 Fold in the nuts and chocolate chips.

 Spread the batter into the prepared baking dish.
 Bake for 25 minutes or until toothpick inserted comes out clean.

 - Meanwhile, prepare the ganache.
 Heat chocolate and coconut oil over, not in, boiling water until melted.
 Remove from heat and let cool at room temperature or refrigerate until just slightly thickened.

 - Once brownies are completely cool, pour the ganache over top and gently spread it to the edges..
 Chill in the refrigerator to set completely before slicing into squares.
 Sprinkle with flaky sea salt just before the ganache sets up completely.
 Store in the refrigerator, as the coconut oil in the ganache may become soft at room temperature.

-Don’t miss out on my free recipe updates, Subscribe here in the sidebar and
+Like this recipe?
+Pin it or share it!
+Don’t miss out on my free recipe updates.
+Subscribe here in the sidebar.

 This recipe is loosely adapted from Samoa Brownies in Stacy Toth’s Real Life Paleo: 175 Gluten-Free Recipes, Meal Ideas, and an Easy 3-Phased Approach to Lose Weight & Gain Health available from Amazon.